Nicola Sturgeon's plan to use next general election as ‘de facto’ referendum not 'widely accepted' by voters

 Some 57% of voters thought the argument that “leaving the UK and becoming an independent country would be a major risk for Scotland’s economy and jobs” was ‘very’ or ‘fairly’ convincing.

-56% found it convincing, compared with 39% who thought it was not.
+56% of voters said they found that convincing, compared to 39% who thought it was not.

-Meanwhile, 55% thought the argument that “Scotland gets the best of both worlds from having its own devolved parliament and also being part of the UK” was convincing, while 41% thought it was not convincing
+Meanwhile, 55% thought the argument that “Scotland gets the best of both worlds from having its own devolved parliament and also being part of the UK” was convincing, while 41% thought it was not.

 “While the UK Government appears unlikely to agree to a second referendum in the near future, this is currently the only route that a clear majority of Scots view as legitimate.